forstezt/linux/README.md

-Linux Mint Setup Directions
+Ubtutu Setup Directions
 ===========================

 #set up some basic programs and mount drives
-1) Run mint_init_setup.sh
+1) Run init_setup.sh
 2) Run vpnsetup.sh
 3) Run the following command in the terminal: sudo mount -a